noi-techpark/webcomp-reactive-table/README.md

 #### data

 The data to visualize, expressed as a JSON encoded array of objects matching (at least partially) the schema declared in the `schema` attribute.
 Object properties that are not matched by the schema are ignored.

-This attribute has a corresponding Javascript property that can be used to feed the schema into the table, and it has the same name but prepended with a low dash: `_data`

 #### date-format
 Whenever an object having a schema of `"type": "date"`" is handled, this is the formatting string that will be used to format the output.
 Refer to [this syntax](https://momentjs.com/docs/#/displaying/format/).